Hjaltejuel/BDSA1/README.md

 The method should return `true` if a given `number` is a power of a given `power`.
 E.g. given the number `8` and the power `2`, the method should return `true`, because 8 is 2 to the power of 3.

-You should try to implement the method using *tail recursion* in lieu of a loop.
+You should try to implement the method using *tail recursion* in   of a loop.

 In the `CalculatorIsPowerOfTests.cs` file you will find a set of unit tests.
 All tests must be green.